Despite similarities in syntax construction and predefined argument references, MAQL is not the same as SQL.

 MAQL vs SQL

-MAQL allows you to write complex and powerful report metrics in a fraction of the time is does in SQL.
+MAQL allows you to write complex and powerful report metrics in a fraction of the time compared to SQL.
 Just take a look below:

 As you will see in the following examples, MAQL usage of syntax is more efficient than SQL.